amrichards/randpass/readme.md

 ### Quick word-based passwords from a file with added break characters

 In conjunction with a wordlist, create random passwords including break characters in between words

+Example output (assuming a 5 word limit):

+- husky$closet*sa8tavern1qe9
+- brig^starr7smith4milky7rl_
+- made2writ(libel*since bock_

+Please keep in mind a private word list should be used for any cryptographic purposes.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or